-The rule proponent considers that retention of the arrangements in the rules may not allow for timely changes to be made.
-However, the Commission does not consider that frequent changes to the IEC's governance arrangements are likely to be necessary, noting that none have been required or requested since their introduction in 2005.
+The rule proponent was of the view that retention of the arrangements in the rules may not allow for timely changes to be made.
+However the Commission does not consider that frequent changes to the IEC's governance arrangements are likely to be necessary noting that none have been required or requested since their introduction in 2005.
 Further, the rule change process allows for any required developments to be assessed and implemented in a transparent and independent manner.